ZerosGameDesign/Physics-Cannon/README.md

 Terms of use:
-If you use this code, make sure to provide attribution to the people/companies listed above under "Attributions" as well as mention Zeros Game Design.
+If you use this code, make sure to provide attribution to the people/companies listed above under "Attributions".
+Optionally, you may also mention Zeros Game Design but it is not required.

 Thank you & Enjoy!